-You may be aware that I live on over 50 acres in a wilderness area, with one man, 2 cats, 3 dogs, 3 ornamental pheasants, 10 pea fowl, 11 goats, 15 sheep, 36 chickens and 50+ guinea fowl.
-Oh, and 5 hives full of honey bees.
+You may be aware that I live on over 50 acres in a wilderness area, with – at latest count – one man, 2 cats, 3 dogs, 3 ornamental pheasants, 10 pea fowl, 8 goats, 12 sheep, 20-something chickens and 50+ guinea fowl.
+Plus 4 hives full of honey bees.

 What you may not know is how much these animals teach me about life, love and leadership.

-Take Imelda, for example.
-One of our ewes, she’s been with us for 4 years.
+For example: Consider Imelda, one of our ewes,who has been been with us for 4 years.
 With a diagonally color-blocked coat, she reminds me of a chic woman wearing a sleek designer outfit.

 I think she’s gorgeous and fell in love with her at first sight.

-Alas, my admiration has not been returned… until recently.
+Alas, my admiration was never returned… until lambing season 2018.

 In spite of my best efforts, “Mellie” never developed trust in humans.
-She’s been flighty and aloof which makes any handling, such as hoof-trimming, worming and vaccinations, really challenging.
+She was flighty and aloof which made any handling, such as hoof-trimming, worming and vaccinations, really challenging.